openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

 # Converting a Model Using General Conversion Parameters {#openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model_General}

-To simply convert a model trained by any supported framework, run the Model Optimizer launch script ``mo.py`` with specifying a path to the input model file:
+To simply convert a model trained by any supported framework, run the Model Optimizer launch script ``mo.py`` specifying a path to the input model file:
 ```sh
 python3 mo.py --input_model INPUT_MODEL
 ```

+The script is in `$INTEL_OPENVINO_DIR/deployment_tools/model_optimizer/`.
+The output directory must have write permissions, so you can run mo.py from the output directory or specify an output path with the `--output_dir` option.

 > **NOTE:** The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
 If they are different, perform the `RGB<->BGR` conversion specifying the command-line parameter: `--reverse_input_channels`.
 Otherwise, inference results may be incorrect.
 For details, refer to [When to Reverse Input Channels](#when_to_reverse_input_channels).